SandraXXL/-Accuracy-96-InceptionV3-Dog-breed-classification/README.md

 </p>

-Hey there! 👋 This project is still in the works, so right now, you'll only find the model training part here.
-The plan is to eventually turn this into a full iOS app or maybe a web platform.
+Hey there! 👋 This project is still in the works.
+Currently, you'll find only the model training and basic web pages for image uploading and result display; I am still looking for a way to host the web app (I tried PythonAnywhere, but it has compatibility issues with my model).

 Stay tuned—things are still evolving!